harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 -  Selecting of cost reporting formats plays an important role to display reports.
 -  It is better to use good reporting formats to display cost information effectively.

+<h4>Control thresholds:</h4>
+ -  Change requests during programming might increase the project budget than estimated cost.
+ -  Fixing the bugs during the development could cost more than the estimated cost.
+ -  10 percent of Variance allowed.